AndreasFuchsTPM/tpm2-tools/man/tss2_exportpolicy.1.md

 # DESCRIPTION

-**tss2_policyexport**(1) - This commands exports a policy referred to by a path in JSON encoding.
+**tss2_policyexport**(1) - This commands exports a policy associated with a key in JSON encoding.
 The exported policy SHALL be encoded according to TCG TSS 2.0 JSON Policy Language Specification.

 # OPTIONS